-Some typical food you might see on offer – deep fried mozzarella, gorgonzola, calamari, and artichoke hearts – basically anything you can put on a toothpick.
+Some typical Venice food you might see on offer – deep fried mozzarella, gorgonzola, calamari, and artichoke hearts – basically anything you can put on a toothpick.

 The little snacks feature seasonal vegetables as well as fresh seafood.
 Bacari’s specialise in different types of cicchetti and the dishes represent the culinary heritage of the city.
 Whether it is fresh fish, meats or cheeses, you will be able to taste one culinary highlight after another.

-The most typical wine to order with your cicchetti is a local veneto wine.
+The most typical wine to order with your cicchetti is a local Veneto wine.
 Not many people realise that Venice produces the largest variety of red and white wines in Italy.

-It also produces the largest volume of wine in the country, most of which is consumed locally!
+Venice also produces the largest volume of wine in the country, most of which is consumed locally!

-You don’t have to a glass of wine, other aperitifs are on offer – Bellinis, Aperoll spritz, and of course, Prosecco.
+You don’t have to have a glass of wine, other aperitifs are on offer – Bellinis, Aperoll spritz, and of course, Prosecco.

 If the night is still young, you might want to pace yourself and save a bit of money by choosing vegetarian options, as they tend to be cheaper.
 And breadsticks are usually free.

-The simple answer is: everywhere.
 Each neighbourhood has its own, unique version of a bacari and represents the true spirit of the district.